 Pickled Okra Recipe and Hot Pickling Spices

+Use canning or pickling salt; non-caking material added to other salts may make the pickling brine cloudy.
 Hibiscus esculentus or okra is of African origin originating from Ethiopia.
 Okra grows wild along the White Nile and the upper Nile country as well as in Ethiopia.

 Pickled Okra Recipe

 Tightly close each jar.
 In a large pot filled with boiling water, add jars making sure they do not touch and seal in a hot water bath for 10 minutes.

 Proper heat processing destroys the botulism bacterium check jars before opening for any signs of spoilage.
 Refrigerate jars after opening.